Alexandre Chatrian: Success

-Recognition came in 1859 and they became well known as fantasy writers under the pseudonym of Émile Erckmann-Chatrian.
+Recognition came in 1859 and they became well known as fantasy writers under the pseudonym of Erckmann-Chatrian.
 They moved together to Paris, where they lived close to the east railway station and returned frequently to Lorraine.
 In 1868 the publisher Hetzel bought exclusive rights to their work, and in May 1869 Chatrian purchased a property at Raincy.
 He began a relationship with Adélaïde Riberon, by whom he had two sons.

 His father, Jean-Baptiste, died on 13 July 1870.
 He married Riberon in February 1871.

 During August 1870, Erckmann was at Phalsbourg at the time of Mac-Mahon's defeat.
 With the Franco-Prussian War, the works of the two lorrains gained a popularity which was closely related to nationalistic desires for revenge and nostalgia for the "blue line of the Vosges."

 From 1872, Erckmann spent most of his time on the novels while Chatrian busied himself with their plays: it is likely that the joint pseudonym was now appearing on works that were no longer jointly written.
 In September, Erckmann moved into a house at Saint-Dié, and the following year he went on a tour of the eastern Mediterranean.
 Political entanglements started to make life difficult for the two ardent republicans.
 In 1880 a play by Chatrian, Alsace ou les fiancés d’Alsace, was banned by a republican minister.